wp-plugins/jetpack-sharing/readme.txt

 * [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.

 == Changelog ==

+= 3.2.1 =

+* Enqueue Genericons on static front page as well if selected.

 = 3.2 =